Ask the Vaidya

 Deliver bliss to the senses.
 To accomplish this use:

-Ears — Ghandharva Veda melodies, Samaveda, Vedic recitations.
+Ears — Gandharva Veda melodies, Samaveda, Vedic recitations.

 Smell — Maharishi Ayurveda Aromas.

-Mind — Herbs for nourishing mind include Stress Free Mind, Stress Free Emotions, or any of the intelligence formulas that support emotions, enhance the power of intellect, retention, memory.
-The regular practice of the TM Program and the advanced programs of consciousness, the TM-Sidhis program is also a primary support of the mind.
+Mind — Herbs for nourishing the mind include Stress Free Mind, Stress Free Emotions, or any of the intelligence formulas that support emotions and enhance the power of intellect, retention, and memory.
+The regular practice of the TM Program and the advanced programs of consciousness; the TM-Sidhis program is also a primary support of the mind.